Leveraging Audio and Text Modalities in Mental Health: A Study of LLMs Performance: Introduction

 In recent years, mental health disorders have become increasingly prevalent, with conditions like depression and PTSD affecting a significant portion of the global population.
 According to the World Health Organization (WHO), over one billion people currently live with a mental disorder, with cases of depression and anxiety rising by more than 25\% during the first year of the COVID-19 pandemic.
 PTSD, which impacts individuals exposed to traumatic events, continues to pose significant long-term risks to well-being.
 In response to these escalating numbers, artificial intelligence (AI), particularly machine learning\cite{articlee}, has emerged as a vital tool, aiding in the detection and diagnosis of mental health conditions.
 AI models now analyze patterns in speech, behavior, and medical data, allowing for earlier intervention and improved treatment outcomes.

-In recent years, models like BERT\cite{devlin2019bertpretrainingdeepbidirectional} have advanced rapidly, demonstrating significant capabilities in tasks ranging from natural language processing to decision-making in specialized domains."
-An Overview of Large Language Models (LLMs)" (2023)\cite{naveed2024comprehensiveoverviewlargelanguage}, this paper highlights the capabilities of LLMs as they are trained on vast and diverse corpora, enabling them to capture complex patterns in language.
+In recent years, models like BERT\cite{devlin2019bertpretrainingdeepbidirectional} have advanced rapidly, demonstrating significant capabilities in tasks ranging from natural language processing to decision-making in specialized domains. \cite{naveed2024comprehensiveoverviewlargelanguage} highlights the capabilities of LLMs as they are trained on vast and diverse corpora, enabling them to capture complex patterns in language.
 Their training allows them to generate coherent and contextually relevant text, making them highly adaptable across various applications.
 In healthcare, for example, LLMs can assist in diagnosing diseases, summarizing patient records, and even providing support for therapeutic interventions.
 Their ability to generalize across tasks has made them valuable in different fields, significantly enhancing efficiency and scalability.

 LLMs show a remarkable ability to process and analyze vast amounts of text data, identifying and predicting psychiatric conditions by detecting patterns and subtle linguistic cues in patient communication.
 They excel at providing timely, scalable, and personalized assessments, aiding mental health professionals in diagnosis and treatment planning.
-LLMs provide scalable, efficient, and objective assessments, enhancing diagnostic accuracy and personalization of treatment.
+LLMs provide scalable, efficient, and objective evaluations, enhancing diagnostic accuracy and personalization of treatment.
 However, they must be used carefully, as they may generate inaccurate responses or lead to over-reliance, requiring continuous monitoring to ensure safety and effectiveness\cite{Obradovich2024}\cite{Stade2024}.